Container Driven Development

 One of the next significant steps toward isolated software environments came in the form of virtualization.
 In a virtualized system, hardware is emulated by software.
 This means that a single physical machine can run dozens or hundreds of "virtual machines" or "virtual appliances" each one with its own software stack.
 This approach solves many of the problems that can arise from running different versions of a program on a single machine.
 Virtualization allows for the isolation of dependencies and processes, effectively creating miniature "appliances" that can be built and deployed across a cluster of physical machines.

 Unfortunately, while virtualization introduces many benefits, it also comes with a performance penalty.
 Each virtual machine has its own kernel, memory allocation, and init system.
-Further, because the CPU is emulated, there is overhead due to passing instructions to the underlying hypervisor for execution.
-While good for consistency and isolation, and an effective way to manage complexity, virtualization is not terribly efficient.
+Because the CPU has a layer of virtualized instruction passing (or in some cases emulation), there is overhead when executing on the underlying hypervisor.
+While good for consistency and isolation, and an effective way to manage complexity; virtualization is not terribly efficient.

 Containers extended the virtualization model by keeping many of its benefits (such providing network as a software service), but sharing the underlying kernel and init components.
 This removes much of the overhead, allowing for many more processes to be run on the same hardware.
 A powerful hypervisor is capable of running hundreds of virtual machines, but tens of thousands of container processes.